wl-lankin/letsencrypt-acme-dns/README.md

+Sad about updating your TXT-Record every 3 Month?
+Sad about complicated installation?
+**Let's start changing this!!!**

+ ##### Some words why doing it this way:
+ Sure you could install the Bind-Server local on your Letsencrypt-VM.
+But on a structured server instance you should avoid running the DNS-Server on the same machine as your webserver.

 ## 1. Install new VM
 - Debian (512MB to 1GB RAM / 1 CPU / 2GB Disk - 512MB Swap)
 - Bind9 `# apt-get install -y bind9`